jordan-has-uninstalled/Journey-to-Welch/README.md

 * What we want to do:
     - Develop a text-based fantasy adventure game with interactive storytelling, turn-based combat mechanics, a custom webpage, and original artwork.
 * Why we want to do it:
-    - To provide players with a story-driven RPG experience that emphasizes player choice, exploration, narrative immersion, and visual appeal.
+    - To provide players with a story-driven RPG experience
 * How we plan to do it:
     - By designing and programming the game in JavaScript, developing a responsive webpage using HTML and CSS, and creating original artwork to enhance the game's world and characters.
 * How will we know if we have succeeded: